How to Prove Age Discrimination

-To establish an age discrimination claim, the plaintiff must show that:
+To establish an age discrimination claim, the employee must show that:

-- she was qualified for the job and met the defendant’s legitimate expectations; and
+- they were qualified for the job and met the defendant’s legitimate expectations; and

-- her position remained open or was filled by a similarly qualified individual who was substantially younger.
+- their position remained open or was filled by a similarly qualified individual who was substantially younger.

-See age discrimination lawyer Eric Bachman’s insights in a recent ABA Journal article A flood of age discrimination lawsuits is expected from COVID-19 and the economic downturn and his recent Forbes columns:
+See age discrimination lawyer Eric Bachman’s insights about age discrimination in a recent ABA Journal article A flood of age discrimination lawsuits is expected from COVID-19 and the economic downturn and his recent Forbes columns: